NanD0245/feup-lpoo-pacman/docs/final-delivery/README.md

 ### Sound Effects

 We added some of the original sound effects to our program, namely into the following situations:
-  -eating ghost
+- eating ghost
-  -eating power pellet
+- eating power pellet
-  -pacman dies
+- pacman dies
-  -moving pacman
+- moving pacman
-  -"ready to start" jingle
+- "ready to start" jingle

 Note: on some Linux machines we observed reliability problems, possibly due to the different file encoding audio formats or concurrency issues opening the same audio line.

 ## Self-Evaluation

 Bruno Mendes: 33%

 Fernando Rego: 33%

 Nuno Costa: 33%